oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-fmw-domains/soa-suite/_index.md

 to create your domain.
 A [sample]({{< relref "/samples/simple/domains/soa-domain/_index.md" >}}) is provided that demonstrates how to create a SOA Suite domain.

-#### Setup Logging Exporter for Logs monitoring
+#### Setup WebLogic Logging Exporter for Logs Monitoring

 After the SOA Domain is setup, you can publish operator and WebLogic Server logs into Elasticsearch and interact with them in Kibana.
-Follow the steps described in this [document](Logging-Exporter-Setup.md) to setup the Weblogic Logging Exporter and publish the logs to Elasticsearch.
+Follow the steps described in this [document](WebLogic-Logging-Exporter-Setup.md) to setup the WebLogic Logging Exporter and publish the logs to Elasticsearch.

-#### Setup Monitor Exporter for Instance monitoring
+#### Setup WebLogic Monitoring Exporter for Instance Monitoring

-The SOA instance can be monitored using Prometheus and Grapahna.
+The SOA instance can be monitored using Prometheus and Grafana.
-Follow the steps described in this [document](Monitor-Exporter-setup.md) to setup the monitoring for SOA instance.
+Follow the steps described in this [document](WebLogic-Monitoring-Exporter-Setup.md) to setup the monitoring for SOA instance.